priya-gitTest/kungfuPandas/final_project/final_project.md

 	• If the word starts with a vowel, it is unchanged.

 	• Otherwise, all of the consonants at the beginning of the word (up to the first vowel) are moved to the end of the word, preceded by a dash (for readability), and followed by “ay”.

-What I want you to do is using the MVC format build a program that can translate to Pig Latin and from Pig Latin.
+What I want you to do is using the MVC format build a program that can take in user input and translate it to Pig Latin and from Pig Latin.

 I should be able to select whether I want to go to or from Pig Latin.